-In accordance with The School Staffing (England) Regulations 2009, the Governing Board will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
-The training should cover, as a minimum, the content of this guidance.
-Governing bodies and proprietors should ensure there are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children.
+•Governing boards and proprietors should ensure there are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children.

-The Governing Board regards it as vital that it has created a culture of safe recruitment and, as part of that, has adopted recruitment procedures that help deter, reject or identify people who might abuse children.
-The Governing Board has taken full account of the statutory guidance in Part three of Keeping Children Safe in Education: Safer recruitment,
+The governing board regards it as vital that it has created a culture of safe recruitment and, as part of that, has adopted recruitment procedures that help deter, reject or identify people who might abuse children.
+The governing board has taken full account of the statutory quidance in Part three of Keeping Children Safe in Education: Safer recruitment,